Tnhaan20/ArtJourney/README.md

   Explore themed virtual classrooms featuring structured lectures, interactive exercises, and case studies on art history.

 - **Personalization (AI):**
-  An AI-powered recommendation system analyzes your preferences and skill levels to suggest courses that match your interests.
+  An AI-powered recommendation system analyzes your preferences and skill level to suggest courses that match your interests.

 - **Gamification:**
   Earn badges, accumulate points, and climb leaderboards to boost your motivation and track your progress.

 - **Responsive Design:**
-  A fully responsive interface that ensures a smooth user experience on both desktop and mobile devices.
+  A fully responsive interface ensures a smooth user experience on both desktop and mobile devices.

 ## Technologies Used

+- **Tailwind CSS:**
+  For fast, efficient styling and responsive design.

-- **HTML5, CSS3, JavaScript:**
+- **Zustand:**
-  Core technologies for building the user interface.
+  For state management throughout the application.

 - **React.js:**
-  A JavaScript library used for building dynamic and interactive UIs.
+  To build dynamic and interactive user interfaces.

-- **Redux / Context API:**
-  For state management throughout the application.

-- **Axios / Fetch API:**
+- **Axios/Fetch API:**
-  For communicating with the backend through REST APIs.
+  For communication with the backend via REST APIs.

-- **Sass / Styled Components:**
-  Tools for efficient styling and theming of the application.

-- **Responsive Frameworks (Bootstrap/Material UI):**
-  Ensuring compatibility across different screen sizes and devices.

 ## Installation